eslint/eslint/docs/rules/object-curly-newline.md

 ## When Not To Use It

-If you don't want to enforce consistent line breaks inside braces, then it's safe to disable this rule.
+If you don't want to enforce consistent line breaks after opening and before closing braces, then it's safe to disable this rule.

 ## Related Rules